pydata/pydata-sphinx-theme/pandas-docs/source/getting_started/dsintro.rst

 .. _dsintro.chained_assignment:

-Assigning New Columns in Method Chains
+Assigning new columns in method chains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Inspired by `dplyr's